blakskyy/pianolilia.com/content/practice/blank_practice.md

 * **If you use the damper pedal,** make sure you can still hear the original composer's chords and clear melodic line.
 Some students forget to release the pedal!

-* **Understanding of style and specific details** of the pieces you are working on require some knowledge of the time, epoque, and biography.
+* **Understanding of style and specific details** of the pieces you are working on require some knowledge of the time, époque, and biography.
 Read some books on music, musicians, and music history - it will help you to understand the music that you are playing.

 {{% callout warning %}}
 Listening to classical music CD's may help you, but please ask for my recommendations - listening to a poor performer may do you more harm than good!